Akamai revealed on Tuesday that it had acquired Asavie, a company based in Ireland that offers applications for mobility, IoT, and cybersecurity.

 Asavie has built a tool that supports businesses by positioning assets within private network slices to protect their phones and IoT computers.
 The organization claims that to protect networks, it uses machine learning and anomaly detection.

 Akamai believes that its purchase of Asavie is part of its 5 G security advancement plan and plans to extend its capacity to protect smartphones and other wireless devices in more and more remote business environments.

 Akamai has agreed that the products from Asavie will become part of its product range for Encryption and Personalization Services.

 The group announced that it had purchased Asavie in an all-cash transaction that is not supposed to have a material effect on its 2020 financial performance, although it has not announced the exact sum it paid for the Irish company.

 Asavie hires over 130 employees, The Irish Times said, and last year the firm posted sales of EUR 23.6 million ($28 million) and pretax income of EUR 1.9 million ($2.2 million).

-A total of 28 organisations have been purchased by Akamai in recent years, including four companies last year.
-Earlier this year, Instart, a California-based company that offers solutions to enhance application efficiency , customer interface and security, announced the acquisition of clients and intellectual property.
+A total of 28 organizations have been purchased by Akamai in recent years, including four companies last year.
+Earlier this year, Instart, a California-based company that offers solutions to enhance application efficiency, customer interface, and security, announced the acquisition of clients and intellectual property.

 Since 2015, Akamai has posted sales above $2 billion last year and hit almost $3 billion last year.